Whiteknight/Rosella/libraries/proxy.md

 More details about this will be found in the section about the Passthrough builder.

+Once Parrot fixes this situation, Rosella Proxy will be updated to avoid the special case.

 ### Proxy.Builder.Imitate

 `Rosella.Proxy.Builder.Imitate` causes the proxy to look like it is from a